 Therefore, in the age of modern globalization, the importance of financial statements is immense, and their use is increasing.

-A financial statement is referred to as the statement that provides financial information for internal and external users.
+A financial statement is referred to as a statement that provides financial information for internal and external users.

 Companies prepare four financial statements based on the summarized accounting data.